Las Humanas: History

 At the time the Spanish came in the 1580s Las Humanas had a population of about 3,000.
 The area suffered from Spanish expropriation of resources and then from droughts in the 1660s.
-450 residents died in 1668 and by the early 1670s the Pueblo was abandoned.
-He was killed.
+450 residents died from starvation in 1668.
+In September 1670 an Apache raid damaged the mission and pueblo, left eleven dead, and took thirty inhabitants as captives.
+By the early 1670s the pueblo was abandoned.